Basking Ridge, New Jersey’s Most Famous Incident

 Reference Books

 Lee Papers – The biography of Charles Lee has not yet been properly written.
-His essays and miscellaneous papers were edited, with an interesting biographical sketch, by Edward Langworthy, under the title “Memoirs of the late Charles Lee, Esq.”
+Edward Langworthy edited his essays and miscellaneous papers, with an interesting biographical sketch, under the title “Memoirs of the late Charles Lee, Esq.”
 (London, 1792).
-The sketch by Jared Sparks (“American Biography,” 2d series, viii., Boston, 1846) is carefully written, but has little value to-day, because the author knew nothing of that treasonable correspondence with the Howe’s which modifies so profoundly our view of Lee’s whole career in America.
-George H. Moore announced in 1860 a biography and collection of essays, with documents never before published: but this much-needed book has not vet made its appearance.
-Dr. Moore’s monograph above cited contains much information not easily to be found elsewhere; the portrait which stands as its frontispiece is reduced from the folio print published in London during the Revolutionary war
+The sketch by Jared Sparks (“American Biography,” 2d series, viii., Boston, 1846) is carefully written.
+Still, it has little value today, because the author knew nothing of that treasonable correspondence with the Howe’s which modifies so profoundly our view of Lee’s whole career in America.
+George H. Moore announced in 1860 a biography and collection of essays, with documents never before published: but this much-needed book has not yet made its appearance.
+Dr. Moore’s monograph cited above contains much information not easily to be found elsewhere; the portrait which stands as its frontispiece is reduced from the folio print published in London during the Revolutionary War

-• June Kennedy was the head of Fellowship of Churches and creates a program combining all of the churches members and upcoming events.
+- June Kennedy was the head of the Fellowship of Churches and created a program combining all church members and upcoming events.
 She might have a file on the WWT.
 (Deceased)

-• Lee Papers – The biography of Charles Lee has not yet been properly written.
-His essays and miscellaneous papers were edited, with an interesting biographical sketch, by Edward Langworthy, under the title “Memoirs of the late Charles Lee, Esq.”
+- Lee Papers – The biography of Charles Lee has not yet been properly written.
+Edward Langworthy edited his essays and miscellaneous papers, with an interesting biographical sketch, under the title “Memoirs of the late Charles Lee, Esq.”
 (London, 1792).
-The sketch by Jared Sparks (“American Biography,” 2d series, viii., Boston, 1846) is carefully written, but has little value to-day, because the author knew nothing of that treasonable correspondence with the Howe’s which modifies so profoundly our view of Lee’s whole career in America.
-George H. Moore announced in 1860 a biography and collection of essays, with documents never before published: but this much-needed book has not vet made its appearance.
-Dr. Moore’s monograph above cited contains much information not easily to be found elsewhere; the portrait which stands as its frontispiece is reduced from the folio print published in London during the Revolutionary war
+The sketch by Jared Sparks (“American Biography,” 2d series, viii., Boston, 1846) is carefully written.
+Still, it has little value today, because the author knew nothing of that treasonable correspondence with the Howe’s which modifies our view of Lee’s whole career in America.
+George H. Moore announced 1860 a biography and collection of essays, with documents never before published, but this much-needed book has not appeared.
+Dr. Moore’s monograph cited above contains much information not easily to be found elsewhere; the portrait which stands as its frontispiece is reduced from the folio print published in London during the Revolutionary War.

 How about a replica of the Widow White’s Tavern?